Krowos1/yuo/README.md

 Review the available audio formats displayed by the program.
 Enter the identifier of your chosen format.
 Wait for the download to complete.
 The file will be saved in the current folder as output.<extension>.

 Requirements:

 yt-dlp must be installed and available in the system PATH.
 Internet access.

 Notes:

 The program supports only video links from platforms compatible with yt-dlp.
 If the download fails, ensure that the provided link and format are valid.
-Use Audio Downloader for fast and convenient audio downloads!
+Use yuo for fast and convenient audio downloads!